signet-marigold/anhack.xyz/content/projects/this-hugo-site/index.md

 {{< vid src="halftone-showcase.webm" loop="true" >}}

 SEE ^^^ NOT MOVING!
 Pretty yucky if you can notice it.
-Fortunately, you'd only see the problem if you have a highdpi display ***and*** are looking for it
+Fortunately, you'd only see the problem if you have a highdpi display ***and*** are looking for it.
+Oh well, it works well enough.

 ## a call to the old ways